 Then he turned, very slightly, and gave a single, sharp tick.

+He stayed long enough to mark the moment indelibly.
+Then he was gone.
 I didn’t see him again for several days.

 When he returned, he did not announce himself.
-I simply looked up from my palette, and there he was again—this time on the shelf.
+I simply looked up from my palette, and there he was again — this time on the shelf.
 Perched.
 Silent.
 Watching.

 And I, fool that I was, picked up my brush.

-So I started a new composition.
+I started a new composition.
 Slowly.
 Trying to earn the moment.

-I got as far as the first pass of yellow—Cadmium Light, cut with a trace of white—and he lifted his wings.
+I got as far as the first pass of yellow — Cadmium Light, cut with a trace of white — and he lifted his wings.
 Just enough to show disapproval.
 Not flight.
 Not yet.
 Just... warning.

-He became a regular presence—not daily, not predictable, but inevitable.
+He became a regular presence — not daily, not predictable, but inevitable.
 Sometimes hovering, sometimes still.
 Sometimes a tick, sometimes just breath.
 I began calling him the Witness, though never aloud.
 Only in the margins of my sketchbooks.

 The Witness came today.
 Looked at the Naples mix.
 Waited.
 Left.